Inducibility of 4-vertex tournaments: Results

-Observe that for odd $n$ and for $n=4$, $\C_n$ contains exactly one tournament, and we will call this unique carousel $C_n$.
+Observe that for odd $n$ and for $n=4$ (up to isomorphism), $\C_n$ contains exactly one tournament, and we will call this unique carousel $C_n$.
 For even $n\ge 6$, $\C_n$ contains more than one tournament, depending on the directions of the arcs $v_iv_{i+\frac{n}2}$.
 For even $n$, we denote by $C_n\in\C_n$ the unique tournament we get from deleting one vertex in $C_{n+1}$.
-Note that one can alternatively construct $C_n$ from $C_{n-1}$ by duplicating one vertex.
+Note that one can alternatively construct $C_n$ from $C_{n-1}$ by duplicating one vertex and adding the edge between the two otherwise identical vertices in either direction.